There’s a second temple

 Now we’re together every moment.
 Often the temple must be cleansed again, and sometimes the clean-up is painful.
 I somehow forget that I’m His temple.
 But then I think of the price He paid for me, the cleansing I received, and His ongoing love.

 When and where do you meet my Friend?
 At a yearly conference?
 In the local weekly assembly?
 Or day by day and moment by moment in the temple of your body?
 He wants to live there, now and always.
-Whether He moves in and whether He remains is up to you.
+It’s up to you.

 —Steve Singleton